Computing the twisted $L^2$-Euler characteristic: Examples and applications

 Whenever the first Betti number of a manifold is $1$, its Thurston norm becomes a simple, integer-valued invariant, requiring in principle no pattern recognition in order to determine unit ball vertices.
 If we restrict our attention to closed $3$-manifolds, McMullen's inequality gives

 where $\phi$ is a generator of $H^1(M; \ZZ)\simeq \ZZ$.

 The hyperbolic $3$-manifold census lists $127$ closed $3$-manifolds with first Betti number equal to $1$, of which $86$ are fibered and $41$ non-fibered~\cite{button}; surprisingly, for all of them, equality holds in~(\ref{eq:mcmullen-betti1}).
-Indeed, this is part of McMullen's statement for the fibered manifolds, while the rest can all be shown with \textsf{SageMath} to contain appropriate normal surfaces of Euler characteristic $-2$ and to have Alexander polynomials of degree $4$ (see the code listing in Appendix~\ref{sec:betti1-data}).
+Indeed, this is part of McMullen's statement for the fibered manifolds, while the rest can all be shown with \textsf{SageMath} to contain appropriate normal surfaces of Euler characteristic $-2$ and to have Alexander polynomials of degree $4$.
 Combining this with Proposition~\ref{prop:alex-ab}, we obtain

 for $M$ any of the $127$ manifolds we are considering.